edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 The `session_state.session_level_memory_consumption` view provides information about memory consumption and idle time for sessions that are running SQL queries.

-When resource queue-based resource management is active, the column `is_runaway` indicates whether Cloudberry Database considers the session a runaway session based on the` vmem` memory consumption of the session's queries.
-Under the resource queue-based resource management scheme, Cloudberry Database considers the session a runaway when the queries consume an excessive amount of memory.
-The Cloudberry Database server configuration parameter `runaway_detector_activation_percent` controls the conditions under which Cloudberry Database considers a session a runaway session.
+When resource queue-based resource management is active, the column `is_runaway` indicates whether Apache Cloudberry considers the session a runaway session based on the` vmem` memory consumption of the session's queries.
+Under the resource queue-based resource management scheme, Apache Cloudberry considers the session a runaway when the queries consume an excessive amount of memory.
+The Apache Cloudberry server configuration parameter `runaway_detector_activation_percent` controls the conditions under which Apache Cloudberry considers a session a runaway session.

 The `is_runaway`, `runaway_vmem_mb`, and `runaway_command_cnt` columns are not applicable when resource group-based resource management is active.